 This psalm is simply titled A Psalm of David.
 A Contemplation.
 According to James Montgomery Boice, the Hebrew word for Contemplation (maskil) might be better understood as “instruction.”
 This is the first of twelve psalms with this title.
 It is full of instruction and contemplation, and it is worthy of meditation, as indicated by the frequent repetition of Selah, three times in only eleven verses.

-The Psalm itself does not tell us the specific occasion in David’s life which prompted this song.
-In Psalm 51 – which was clearly written after David’s sin with Bathsheba and against Uriah – David promised to “teach transgressors Your ways” (Psalm 51:13), and this Psalm may be the fulfillment of that vow.
-John Trapp said that Psalm 32 and 51 are “tuned together.”
+The psalm itself does not tell us the specific occasion in David’s life which prompted this song.
+In Psalm 51 – which was clearly written after David’s sin with Bathsheba and against Uriah – David promised to “teach transgressors Your ways” (Psalm 51:13), and this psalm may be the fulfillment of that vow.
+John Trapp said that Psalm 32 and Psalm 51 are “tuned together.”

 “It is a Psalm of penitence, but it is also the song of a ransomed soul rejoicing in the wonders of the grace of God.
 Sin is dealt with; sorrow is comforted; ignorance is instructed.”
 (G. Campbell Morgan)

 “This was Saint Augustine’s favorite psalm.
 Augustine had it inscribed on the wall next to his bed before he died in order to meditate on it better.”
 (James Montgomery Boice)